MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 path is passed to the native command.
 This means a command like `code temp:/test.txt` now works as expected.

-Also, on Windows, if the path starts with `~`, that is resolved to the full path and passed to the native command.
+Also, on Windows, if the path starts with `~`, that's resolved to the full path and passed to the native command.
 In both cases, the path is normalized to the directory separators for the relevant operating system.

-- If the path is not a PSDrive or `~` (on Windows), then path normalization doesn't occur
+- If the path isn't a PSDrive or `~` (on Windows), then path normalization doesn't occur
 - If the path is in single quotes, then it's not resolved and treated as literal

 ## PSNotApplyErrorActionToStderr